tramhao/termusic/README.md

 ### [v0.3.16]
 - Released on: Oct, 2021.
 - New: loop mode configuration.
-Default is loop, when disable in config file, mode is consume.
+Default is loop mode, can switch to consume mode by pressing "z" key when focusing Queue.
 In consume mode, previous song cannot be played as it's already removed from the queue.

 ### [v0.3.15]